alexanderwasey/registermachinesimulator/README.md

 decjz - If register=0 then jump to a label, else decrement the register

+foo: - Label with name foo at start of a line

 Jump to HALT to halt the program

 square.reg contains an example of a program.